hardyoyo/RodmanPottingerCookbook/recipes/GlutenFreeFieldRoastReplacement.md

 food.
 Either way, your goal is to get the tofu to be as chewy as Field Roast.
 Just check on it regularly.
 Try not to eat it all.

-Freezes well, or refrigerate it if you're planning on using it soon.
+Freezes well, or refrigerate it if you’re planning on using it soon.

 Make some Wild Rice Pilaf!